Corionis/ELS/artifacts/document/ideas.md

  * -e file : Export publisher items to file
  * -f file : Log file, default VolMonger.log in directory where "run" is executed

- * -k : Keep .volmonger files, default is to delete them as they are processed
+ * -k : Keep volmonger.json files, default is to delete them as they are processed

  * -l library : Publisher library to process, default all May need to add specific item(s)